kenken64/NUSISS-DevOpsEng/workshop/workshop6.md

  $ git checkout githubcicd
 ```

-3. Generate the personal access token from Github platform, select the repo , workflow scope and save the token to somewhere on your editor
+3. Generate the personal access token from Github platform, select the repo , workflow scope and save the token to somewhere on your editor.

    <img src="./screens/github_token.png" >
    <br>
    <img src="./screens/github_token2.png" >